-Avocado Lime Dressing: 5 ingredients + 2 minutes!
+Avocado Cilantro Dressing: 5 ingredients + 2 minutes!
 A creamy, dreamy combo of avocado, lime and cilantro for a delicious vegan avocado dressing you’ll want to put on everything from salad to roasted veggies.
 It’s dairy-free, paleo, whole30, oil-free and nut-free so everyone can enjoy this as a dressing or a dip.

-Creamy, delicious, dairy-free healthy avocado cilantro dressing can be yours in under 5 minutes….literally, it takes me two—yup, 2 minutes to make this dressing.
+This dairy-free healthy avocado cilantro dressing can be yours in under 5 minutes….literally, it takes me two—yup, 2 minutes to make this dressing.
 You’ll never go back to bottled dressing again.

-Ingredients & Substitutions for Vegan Avocado Dressing
+Ingredients & Substitutions

-- AVOCADO: More potassium than bananas plus healthy fats and fiber.
-The perfect way to get a creamy, dairy-free, no-oil dressing
+- Avocado: More potassium than bananas plus healthy fats and fiber.
+The perfect way to get a creamy, dairy-free, no-oil dressing.

-- LIME: It adds a great tang….but just know that any citrus you have will work well.
+- Lime: It adds a great tang….but just know that any citrus you have will work well.
 I use lemon when I can’t get limes.
 Orange will make the dressing more sweet than tangy…a nice twist.

-- JALAPENO: Control the spice!
+- Jalapeno: Control the spice!
 Omit the seeds/membranes for a tasty addition without the heat…or add a few in for a spicy treat.
 Looking for more spice?
 Change things up with habanero, or serrano chili peppers.

 How to choose and store avocados: